mflaviusm/GENUS/README.md

   * To provide content on video games

 ## UX
-UX design and principle were central and of an upmost importance for the development of this website.
+UX design and principle were central and of the utmost importance for the development of this website.
 The five planes were used when planning the website structure and content and throughout the building of the website.

 # Strategy Plane
 ### Client Goals
-* As a client I was an website to increase awareness of my community.
+* As a client I was a website to increase awareness of my community.
 * As a client, I was a clever platform where I can engage with my visitors.
 * As a client, I want to offer my visitors an excellent user experience that will make them want to return.
 * As a client, I will look for information that is displayed and conveyed accordingly to persuade users to join my community.